 The belief that “if you fall off, you’ll always get hurt” can be a daunting one and it might become a limiting belief that makes you reluctant to ride your horse.
 However, it’s important to understand that this isn’t always the case.

 Falling off a horse doesn’t necessarily mean you will get injured.
 Many falls result in the rider getting up with nothing more than a bruise and a bit of dirt on their clothes.
-Of course, there’s always a risk of injury when falling, as with any physical activity, but all kinds of factors can influence the outcome, including how you fall, the type of terrain, and the speed at which the incident occurs.
+However, in some cases, falls can lead to life threatening injuries, highlighting the importance of safety.
+Of course, there’s always a risk of injury when falling, as with any physical activity, and serious injuries such as broken bones can occur.
+All kinds of factors can influence the outcome, including how you fall, the type of terrain, and the speed at which the incident occurs.
+Sometimes, injuries can be much worse than expected, making it crucial to be prepared and practice safe techniques.

 There are plenty of things you can do to reduce the likelihood of injury:

 Rather than allowing worries about falling off to take up all your headspace, instead focus on building your confidence and resilience through learning, development and taking action.
 Understanding that falls can be part of learning helps you to accept them as challenges that you can overcome.
+Practicing proper falling techniques can help you avoid breaking bones and minimise injury.
 Each time you get back on the horse, you’re not just building your physical skills and confidence, but also reinforcing your mental resilience.
+Learning how to land safely is an important part of reducing injury risk.

 “If I fall off, I’ll lose my confidence”